 Master Page is an honest man.
 Never a wife in

-to bed when she list, rise when she list, all is as
+bed when she list, rise when she list—all is as she

-she will: and truly she deserves it; for if there
+will.
+And, truly, she deserves it; for if there be a

 Wow.
 According to Quickly, Page gives his wife a lot of personal freedom, trusts her with money, and treats her well… as opposed to making her life a living hell.
 Okay.
 We know what you're probably thinking.
 Mistress Quickly lies to just about everyone in this play.
 How do we know she's not lying to us right now?
 Good point, Shmooper.
 Let's gather some of our own evidence to see if Master Page really is husband of the year.